Master Subscription Agreement

 Any disputes arising in countries not recognizing or not executing court verdicts from any of StackState’s jurisdiction hereinabove mentioned shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce (“ICC”).
 Such disputes or claims shall be settled by simplified arbitration arranged by ICC in accordance with the rules of arbitration procedure adopted by ICC and in force at the time when such proceedings are commenced.
 Arbitration shall be conducted either in Paris, France for StackState B.V. or in the State of Delaware, United States for StackState, Inc. before one arbitrator appointed in accordance with the ICC Rules.
 All arbitration shall be conducted in English.
 The award rendered thereon by the arbitrator shall be final and binding on the parties thereto, and judgement thereon shall be confidential and may be entered in any court of competent jurisdiction.
 Nothing in this section shall prevent either Party from applying to a court of competent jurisdiction for equitable or injunctive relief.
 Customer may only resolve disputes with StackState on an individual basis and Customer agrees not to bring or participate in any class, consolidated, or representative action against StackState or any of StackState’s employees or Affiliates.

-11.17 Order of Precedence.
-If there is a conflict between the terms contained in this Agreement, the DPA if applicable or an executed Order, the conflict will be resolved in that order, but only for the specific Subscription [or Hosted Services] described in the applicable Order.
+11.16 Order of Precedence.
+If there is a conflict between the terms contained in this Agreement or an executed Order, the conflict will be resolved in that order, but only for the specific Subscription [or Hosted Services] described in the applicable Order.